fun-zoological-computing/LearningGitGitHub/README.md

 ## Acknowledgements

+The idea came from dansand who taught this at the UoM research bazaar a long time ago.

+http://dansand.github.io/resistance-safe-houses/

-The idea for this lesson came from Open Tech School: http://dansand.github.io/resistance-safe-houses/
+Dan Sand got the idea from Open Tech School:

 http://opentechschool.github.io/social-coding/core/underground.html